Dr. Melissa McDaniel

 I am a Licensed Clinical Psychologist, in practice for over 10 years.
 I work with adults in treatment of anxiety, depression, grief, anger, self-esteem issues, eating disorders, psychosis, OCD, addiction, fear of intimacy, and relationship struggles.
 I provide therapy for couples looking to repair ruptures in their relationship.
 I specialize in treating trauma in its various forms, both acute, cumulative and complex.
 I have expertise in treating adults abused as children, co-dependency and people pleasing.
 I practice from a contemporary psychoanalytic framework and have been trained in Intersubjective-Systems theory, and psychodynamic psychotherapy.
 Thanks for stopping by to check out my website and taking a moment to get to know me.
 I look forward to meeting you and helping you as you go through your healing journey.

-My clinical training is in psychodynamic and psychoanalytic therapy, more specifically Intersubjective Systems Theory, a contemporaneity psychoanalytic approach.
-This is a non-pathologizing approach that is relational in nature and emphasizes an individual's history to provide empathic understanding of current feelings and experiences.
+My clinical training is in psychodynamic and psychoanalytic therapy, more specifically Intersubjective Systems Theory, a contemporary psychoanalytic approach.
+This is a non-pathologizing approach that is relational in nature and emphasizes an individual's history and environment to provide empathic understanding of current feelings and experiences.
 Traumatic experiences, whether acute or cumulative, physical or emotional, can be treated when they find a relational space in which the painful feelings can find empathy, understanding and can begin to be tolerated through emotional processing.
 I will help you explore, process and begin to make bearable the painful feelings you are experiencing.

 My therapeutic approach is warm, intuitive, nonjudgmental, and is rooted in my belief that in order to understand someone, you must look deeply and profoundly into their experience.
 My goal is to provide an emotionally safe space for you to begin processing your feelings and identifying unmet needs.
 The increased awareness and connection to your feelings and needs will serve to heal old wounds, and act as a new foundation to live a more authentic life, free from paralyzing emotional experiences.